nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 ![image](https://github.com/nathan-gardner/CapstoneRepo/blob/MarkBeech-MadisonKelly-signoff-Power/Documentation/Images/PowerSubsystem/Buck_converter_output_voltage.png)

 Above is the output voltage for the buck converter connected to the 12 V power supply voltage.
 The output voltage stays around 6V, which is the required voltage for some of the motors and why we are using a buck converter.

+### **Emergency stop button**

+The emergency stop button will need to have a flyback diode connected to the two output lines of the button to prevent sudden voltage spikes when current is interrupted.

+The E-stop button was chosen to be a 2 channel normally closed switch.
+This was chosen so power can be broken from locomotion, consumption and sorting all together with one button as shown in the electrical schematic above.

 ### **Motor simulations**